 Day 3 Point-to-point hike.
 Follow Roman roads past pilgrimmages sites and stunning waterfalls.
 Admire Mont Blanc from above treeline.
 Les Contamines-Les Chapieux

 A quick transfer by van (walking is also optional), drops us at a very old chapel and pilgrimmage site called Notre Dame de la Gorge.
 Built in the baroque style and covered with Renaissance frescoes and gilding, the small oratory offers an authentic look at the traditions that have shaped the region for centuries.
 Hike past waterfalls on the well-worn cobbles of a Roman road.
 Continue to a high, treeless landscape where steinbock meet hikers on the trail and Mont Blanc rises in the foreground.
-Stop for a break at the Refuge de la Croix du Bonhomme (8,015 feet), then descend through rich pastures to the Vallée des Glaciers and the quiet hamlet of Les Chapieux.
+Stop for a break at the Refuge de la Croix du Bonhomme (8,015 feet), then descend to the Vallée des Glaciers and a simple mountain refuge.

 Day 4 Point-to-point hike.
 See traditional French cheesemaking.
 Hike into Italy.
 See the Italian side of Mont Blanc.
 Les Chapieux-Courmayeur